News and knowhow for farmers

 Kenya’s Environment Court dismisses case challenging GM crops use

-The Kenya Environment Court has dismissed a lawsuit challenging a government decision to allow importation and cultivation of genetically modified (GM) crops designed to combat food insecurity.
+The Kenya Environment Court has dismissed a lawsuit challenging a government decision to allow the importation and cultivation of genetically modified (GM) crops designed to combat food insecurity.

 Upon assuming office in October, President William Ruto lifted the ban on GM crops which had been in place since 2012.
 This came after a since discredited paper– The Séralini Study— released in September of that year showed a link between cancerous tumors developing in mice and glyphosate.